 A Living-Learning Community (LLC) is a group of students who choose to live together in a Residence Hall to explore a common interest.
 Each LLC has a shared academic component (e.g., a course, faculty-led workshops, a service trip) and is strengthened by co-curricular experiences that align with the community's interests and goals.

 - Food Culture House is a Living-Learning Community located within Global House.
-It is dedicated to the study of food and food cultures throughout the world.
-As members of Food Culture House, students will take a 1 credit INTD 102 course that will delve into the incredible diversity of cultivation, production, preparation, consumption, and sustainability issues of the world, and how religion, geography, location, and conflict have shaped modern culinary traditions.
-Food Culture House is a partnership between the Department of Student Life, Campus Auxiliary Services, and the Department of Anthropology, and the Office of Service and Volunteerism.
+Devoted to food, food cultures, and food security around the world.
+Food Culture House is a partnership between the Department of Residence Life, Campus Auxiliary Services, the Department of Anthropology, and the Office of Service and Volunteerism.

 - Students participating in Food Culture House will cook with their peers and experience the role that food plays in building relationships.